Bioethics and care in a Dutch clinic

 Gerrits questions the extent to which patients really are making informed choices, and asks whether instead they are becoming adjusted to medical professional advice in a conscious way.
 Building on Charis Cussins’s (1996) analysis, Gerrits argues that in the clinic a process unfolds in which an adjustment between ‘agency through objectification’ takes place.
 In her careful outline of patient interactions with health providers, a counterintuitive paradox (the ‘paradox of treatment’) emerges: too much information does not provide patients with more options.
 Rather, it fosters continued treatment.
 As such, patient-centred practices ‘may interfere with processes of conscious and deliberate decision making and bias decision making towards (further) medical treatment (pp. 147–48).

-After Gerrits describes this paradox concisely, she hints at how to resolve the questions it stirs through an analysis of the ways that patients weigh risks.
+After Gerrits describes this paradox concisely, she hints at how to resolve the questions it stirs through an analysis of how patients weigh risks.
 As the field of medical anthropology often establishes, lay notions of risk are shaped alongside the everyday experiences of those involved.
 Thus, lay risk perceptions are not static.
 Patients in her study felt ill equipped to make decisions based on risk abstractions.
 However, once they experienced a risk unfolding in their bodies, such as a miscarriage or twin pregnancies, they felt equipped to make further decisions.
 Some of her informants also believed that if a treatment were too risky, it would be irresponsible of the medical staff to offer it to them.
 What is more, the patients felt that if something were to happen, medical personnel would act immediately.
 Openness about the many uncertainties of the treatment made patients feel safer and in good hands, strengthening feelings of trust and care among patients.
 Consequently, one may conclude, the fact that medical staff talked openly about uncertainties created a feeling of safety that made patients willing to continue their treatment.

 In a memorable chapter about visualization techniques, thanks to imaging technologies, women were able to gain insight into their bodily functions related to reproduction.
 Gerrits explores how visualizations of women’s bodies serve as a tool for creating scenarios of success or failure of treatment.
 Different visualizations of body parts and functions were used by women to create a collage of not only their bodies but, more importantly, of their sense of how the treatment could go.
-For example, some visualized the number of embryo cells created after an ova extraction (four, six, or eight cells) or pictured the recently implanted embryo in the uterus, an image of which could be found on the clinical history available to each patient online.
+For example, some visualized the number of embryo cells created after an ova extraction or pictured the recently implanted embryo in the uterus, an image of which could be found on the clinical history available to each patient online.
 These tools helped women configure their expectations of treatment.

 Gerrits’s greatest insight here is that a patient-centred approach by the medical staff results in making patients more approachable and willing to continue their treatment, even despite prior concern or reluctance.
 This adds to the complexity of discussions around patient choice and patient-centred approaches to respond to medicalization in health care broadly.
 The book’s location in the Radboud Clinic, and only including heterosexual couples, has some clear limitations.
 It would be interesting to explore how the changes in Dutch law enforced from 2004 have affected ART in the Netherlands.
 And while Gerrits discusses changes in the law since her fieldwork, she does not offer further analysis of the implications of such changes.
 A follow-up study might look into the practical impact that this new law has had for would-be parents, donors, and clinical staff.